Frequently Asked Questions

 - Can the program be completed in 18 months or before?

 No. The program structure is designed in such a way that typically it takes 4 semesters to complete the degree for on campus students.
-You can work in summer via summer internships.
-Also, in any one of your last two semesters, you can take a class via online and therefore able to do an advanced internship.
+You can work in summer through internships.
+Also, in any one of your last two semesters, you can take an online class and therefore be able to do an advanced internship.

-There’s an online option for MSBAnDS program for working professionals.
-Please check the link business.okstate.edu/analytics/ for more information.
+There’s an online option for MS BAnDS program for working professionals.
+Please check the link for more information.

-There are no hard prerequisites courses for this program.
-But it would be beneficial if the applicant has a basic understanding of database systems, programming, and statistics.
+There are no hard prerequisite courses for our program.
+But it would be beneficial if the applicant has a basic understanding of database systems, programming and statistics.

 The typical cohort will be somewhere around 40 students.
 The purpose of having a low intake is to maintain a better student-faculty interaction.

-The program offers students with plenty of opportunities to learn and help them to grow in their career: Here are few highlights.
+The program offers students with plenty of opportunities to learn and help them grow in their career: Here are a few highlights: